pynvme/pynvme/README.md

 make setup; code .  # make sure to enable SPDK nvme driver before starting vscode
 ```

 6. Now, it is ready to create, debug and run test scripts on your NVMe SSD.
-In the beginning of each test file, import required python packages:
+Import following packages in new test script files.
 ```python
 import nvme
 import logging